VRConservation/geosp/chapters/11_field.md

 KoboToolbox Data/Report tab.
 ```

 Clicking the Gallery gives you all of the photos you took in sequential order.
-You can download and save each one by clicking on the photo.
-Look at those beautiful tree trunks in the forest ({numref}`pics`).
+You can download and save each one by clicking on the photo. {numref}`pics` Look at those beautiful tree trunks in the forest ({numref}`pics`).

 ```{figure} /figures/survey/pics.png
 :height: 400px